-Don’t let the bulky appearance fool you.
-It comes with a case that you can use to store the trimmer and attachments just in case you spend a lot of time on the road.
+Don’t let the big appearance fool you.
+It comes with a case that you can use to store the trimmer and attachments j you spend a lot of time on the road.

-- Strong motor will cut even the toughest nose hair
+- The strong motor will cut even the thickest nose hair

 - Stainless steel body is both elegant and durable

-- Long run time of up to 4 hours
+- Extended run time of up to 4 hours

-- No need to constantly buy AA batteries or recharge
+- No need to continually buy AA batteries or recharge

 - Compared to other options – this is expensive

-This is a great option for bearded men who need a versatile tool not just for their beards but also hair in their nose and ears.
-It isn’t cheap but you’ll get a lot for the money you’ll spend – 4 interchangeable cutting heads, stainless steel body, long run time and a strong motor.
+This is an excellent option for bearded men who need a handy tool not just for their beards but also hair in their nose and ears.
+It isn’t cheap, but you’ll get a lot for the money you’ll spend – 4 interchangeable cutting heads, stainless steel body, long run time and a strong motor.

 6. Philips Norelco Nose, Ear and Eyebrow Trimmer NT3000/49